- Practice Areas

 It’s clear that a concussion test as currently constituted can be extremely time-consuming and involved.
 Being able to determine the presence of a concussion quickly is not only a better immediate outcome for the patient, but it can lead to a faster decision to begin the healing process.

 The concussion rate in the United States alone is staggering.
-According to Prevacus, a company that is working to formulate new treatments for concussion recovery, the following statistics relate to concussions in the United States:
+The following statistics relate to concussions in the United States:

 Obviously, concussions are a serious public health problem in the United States.
 One of the reasons that the concussion rate has risen in recent years is positive.
 People are more aware of the possibility of this type of injury and more likely to specifically check to see if someone has suffered a concussion.